JCMexplains/writing-for-success-2023/textbook.md

 means you are challenging yourself to work thoughtfully with your topic instead of simply restating the same information.

-### Use Your Research Questions to Synthesize Information
+### Use Your Research Questions To Synthesize Information

 You have already considered how your notes fit with your working thesis.
 Now, take your synthesis a step further.
 Analyze how your notes relate